 The man set me on a small makeshift mattress of hay covered with empty potato sacks and left me alone.
 It was dark except for the small flicker of the lantern light bouncing shadows from the corner, and I lay there still unable or unwilling to move or care.

-That is until the light gleamed off of the knife next to the fresh loaf of bread that was lying on the small table in the middle of the room caught my eye.
+But then the light gleamed off of the knife next to the fresh loaf of bread that was lying on the small table in the middle of the room.
+It caught my eye, winking at me.
 A dark thought crossed my mind and without thinking, without even realizing what I was doing, I rose up from the bed and made my way to the warm glimmer of dull metal, grasped the wooden handle firmly, and lifted it.

-“That’s one way to handle your problems, I reckon, but you don’t strike me as a coward, girl.”
+“That’s one way to handle yar problems, I reckon, but you dun strike me as a coward, girl.”

 I stared at the object in my hands as the old woman put a small bowl of grits on the table.
 Something in the pit of my stomach sparked to life and I felt compelled to speak.